 It’s the Sig Sauer P365 vs Springfield Hellcat.
 So, this was honestly one of the best comparisons we’ve had the chance to do at Gun University.
 And the reason is… they’re both great pistols especially for CCW purposes.
 But who will reign supreme?

 Will it be the Sig P365 — our own Ryan Cleckner’s personal CCW — or the challenger, the Springfield Hellcat?

-So if you’ve been up-to-date on Springfield Armory, you probably well aware of the teasers they were sending out prior to the release of the new Hellcat.
-Their new release was touted to be a world leader in its class, and with the teaser’s urban imagery, it lead us to believe that a new CCW was on the horizon.
+So if you’ve been up-to-date on Springfield Armory, you probably well aware of the teasers they were sent out prior to the release of the new Hellcat.
+Their new release was touted to be a world leader in its class, and with the teaser’s urban imagery, it leads us to believe that a new CCW was on the horizon.

 And just how right we were.

 The Hellcat was released.
 It’s a micro 9mm pistol with a monstrous carrying capacity.

 But that’s not all.
 Springfield Armory reached out to Gun U’s Ryan Cleckner and sent a sample for us to review.
 (Shout-out to Springfield Armory!)

 Once Ryan got his hands on the Hellcat, his eyes lit up like a Christmas tree.
 However, he managed to hold back his emotions.
 We still needed to put it to the test.
 And against the reigning CCW champion at that.

 The Sig Sauer P365.
 For those of you who don’t know, the Sig P365 actually dethroned Ryan’s original CCW standy, the Glock 43.
 He even made a break up video for just that occasion.
 Anyone looking to see that can check it out here in our full Sig Sauer P365 gun review.